jacoscaz/treesandrobots.github.io/_posts/2018-06-28-looping-async-functions-nodejs.md

 Even though recursive in nature, this code proves to be surprisingly memory-stable.
 I believe this is due to tail call optimization being enabled by the use of independent, one-off Promise(s) throughout the recursion.

-Much to my dismay, I quickly found out that the above only works if the execution of `task` is spread across multiple ticks of the event loop.
+Much to my dismay, I quickly found out that the above only works correctly and as expected if the execution of `task` is spread across multiple ticks of the event loop.
 As an example of such a task, the following requires 3 ticks to _resolve_:

 ```js
 function wait(delay) {